thien/spacebodies.cpp/Report/Report.md

 Derive the runtime complexity of the code and compare it to your experimental data.
 -->

+A seed for the Random Number Generator is used to ensure that the sequences of non-repeating numbers used to generate the random bodies are consistent and repeatable regardless of the body size.

 Under the assumption that the timestep and time limit is fixed, the most dominant function `updateBodies()` which utilises a nested loop that iterates through the number of bodies initiated.
 For each iteration, a force for a given body is calculated by comparing its position against every other body in space.
 This results in `updateBodies()` to run in $O(n^2)$.

 Procedures have been taken to reduce the constant; Each body only calculates its force against bodies that precede them in the order of initiation i.e. Body $2$ calculates force from Body $1$ and Body $0$ whereas Body $3$ calculates from $0,1$ and $2$.